Sarcasm/irony-mode/lib/README.md

-# Description
+# irony-utils library

-A small description of each subdirectory.
+This directory contains some the various third-party or not libraries used by the project.

-*note: In theory each subdirectory should be in it own namespace (i.e: str/class.h -> str::class).*
+*Note:* In theory each subdirectory should be enclosed in its own namespace (i.e: str/class.h -> str::class).

-## SimpleJSON
+## SimpleJSON/

 A simple "library" (4 files to include in the project) for JSON parsing.

 Command to retrieve the library: